Skip to main content

 pub fn with_initial_properties( &mut self, properties: &[(&str, QVariant)], ) -> &mut QApp

-Sets the initial properties of the root object in the QML application.
+Sets multiple initial properties on the root QML object at once.

 §Example